top of page

 When you open up the Model Editor, you can choose an existing Model or create a new one.
 If you choose to create a new one, you will need to enter a name and then choose between a guided or manual setup.
 When you choose “guided” (recommended), you will be prompted to enter relevant information and upload files such as pole loading Client Files and Catalogs if applicable.

-Once you have created a new Model or have selected an existing one, you can then begin editing your Model.
-You can copy an existing Model into a new Model by clicking “Import From Catalog" in the upper right, and then selecting an existing Model.
+Once you have created a new job model or have selected an existing one, you can then begin editing your model.

 Attributes

 The first section of the Model Editor is Attributes.
 Attributes are pieces of information which determine the properties of a field in your database.
 Here, you can search for or create a new attribute, or view your entire list of Attributes for this Model.
-The red lock icon indicates a locked attribute which cannot be edited manually, and the “list+” icon (as seen to the left of the "Cable Type" attribute) indicates an attribute with a picklist.
-Click any attribute to edit its existing structure, or the plus button to create a new attribute.
+The red lock icon indicates a locked attribute which cannot be edited manually, and the “list+” icon (as seen to the left of the "Cable Type" attribute in the above screenshot) indicates an attribute with a picklist.
+Click any attribute to edit its existing structure, or the plus ("+") button to create a new attribute.
+(Any attribute with a lock icon, like "Bearing" in the above screenshot, are attributes that are locked down and cannot be edited.)

 Attributes can be many different types: